cdig/cd-module/README.md

 ```

 Paste it in to your Terminal.
 Stuff will start running.
-Go make a coffee.
-Talk to Mark for a bit.
-A few minutes later, the upgrade process will finish, and it'll clear the screen.
-Then you're ready to ~~ride your hoverboard~~ get to work on your v2 module.
+After about 30 seconds, the upgrade process will finish.
+If it looks like things succeeded, then you're ready to ~~ride your hoverboard~~ get to work on your v2 module.

 ![](http://lunchboxsessions.s3.amazonaws.com/static/github-cd-module-readme/jacket.jpg)